baldurk/renderdoc/docs/window/shader_messages.rst

 Shader Edits
 ------------

-Since prints come from shaders, the expectation is that they are fixed for a given drawcall and so they are cached and not re-fetched each time the drawcall is selected.
+Since prints come from shaders, the expectation is that they are fixed for a given action and so they are cached and not re-fetched each time the action is selected.

 However this doesn't hold if the shader is edited, since the print could change or the control flow and inputs could change.
-When this happens any previous shader messages windows will show up as 'stale' until the drawcall is selected where they will refresh themselves with the latest messages.
-If the drawcall is already selected then the messages will update immediately.
+When this happens any previous shader messages windows will show up as 'stale' until the action is selected where they will refresh themselves with the latest messages.
+If the action is already selected then the messages will update immediately.